btcguide/btcguide.github.io/_pages/backup-wallet/advanced.md

 We say "previously" because this third party cannot know which multisig addresses (if any) that key currently participates in.

 The easy solution to this is to use a non-standard bip32 path as a way to hide your activity on the blockchain from anyone who gains unauthorized access to a seed.
-That way, if a 3rd party gains unauthorized access to a seed, they can't see how much it was ever protecting (they already can't spend bitcoin with access to `m` seeds).
+That way if a 3rd party gains unauthorized access to a seed, they can't see how much it was ever protecting (to spend bitcoin they need access to `m` seeds).
 A new scheme is currently being developed to protect this privacy (not security) information using Shamir's Secret Sharing Scheme, but for now this is an outstanding issue with multisig security.

-Keep in mind that this issue already exists with single-key signatures and is much worse: an unauthorized third party who gains access to your seed can not only see your prevously used addresses, they can also see your currently ones and more importantly *steal* all your funds.
+Keep in mind that this issue already exists with single-key signatures and is much worse: an unauthorized third party who gains access to your seed can not only see your prevously used addresses, they can also see your current ones and more importantly *steal* all your funds.
 So, while this is a negative of bitcoin multisig it is still strictly superior to single-key signatures.